 "As for the cocktail hour and wedding reception, I always encourage them to find the absolute right ensemble for them.
 This is not always the typical wedding dance band, but something that is truly meaningful and relevant to them, and their guests.
 The musicians are interactive and lend an energy to the event that cannot be replicated by recorded music.
 If the bride wants the original song performed, then they can use an iPod or hire a DJ for those specific times, as well as to play during breaks."

 - How do you find musicians to recommend to brides?

 "I have an entertainment and talent booking agency that was born because I was getting called so much to perform as a violinist and jazz vocalist.
 I have over 500 musicians in my database, and I hand select the right musicians for each event and client."

-"Instrumentation is important in a lot of cases, but if the instrument can be replaced with another like-sounding instrument or an instrument in a similar range, they should be encouraged to consider that.
-For instance, a violin and a flute play in the same range, and have a similar ability for execution of a piece."
+- What suggestions do you offer to a bride if she cannot find the specific instrumentation that she is looking for?"Instrumentation is important in a lot of cases, but if the instrument can be replaced with another like-sounding instrument or an instrument in a similar range, they should be encouraged to consider that.
+For instance, a violin and a flute play in the same range, and have a similar ability for the execution of a piece."

-How many attendants are processing before the bride including ring bearer and flower girl?
+- How many attendants are processing before the bride including the ring bearer and the flower girl?

-This will insure that everyone knows what’s expected of them."
+This will ensure that everyone knows what’s expected of them."